techninja/ninjanode/README.md

 ### Credits

-Thanks to my girl ["Super-Awesome" Sylvia](http://sylviashow.com) for helping with the ideas, and the second set of three ships originally created our [Squishy Space Race DML 2012 demo](https://github.com/techninja/DML2012), not to mention countless play-testing sessions!
+Thanks to Zeph for originally helping with the idea, not to mention countless play-testing sessions from Dorian and the whole family!

 Credit to Everaldo Coelho for the [fanciest of the Ship graphics](http://www.iconfinder.com/icondetails/18075/128/anakin_fighter_skywalker_spaceship_icon).